RichCini/LomasBoards/README.md

 voltages.
 After changing USB interfaces, it worked.
 Original interfaces, like on a DOS laptop I keep around for such purposes, work fine.

+Regarding DOS versions, I run PC/DOS rather than MS-DOS.
+Versions 3.0, 3.1, and 3.3 work.

+The I/O ports (serial and parallel) are at non-standard, non-PC-compatible addresses, so any software that uses them either has to (1) allow for defining custom ports, (2) read the BIOS data area in order to get the right port number, or (3) rely solely on BIOS calls to access the hardware.